 Imagine your front door lock has been working improperly and you finally decide to get it repaired.
-You scan the phone book and find a company that appears local.
+You scan the phone book and find a locksmith that appears local.

 It may sound outrageous, but that's exactly what Laura Gold of West Newton, Mass., says happened to her.